For a Bike Ride that’s Magic, Pedal in a National Wildlife Refuge

-Trail description: Opening in May, a 5-mile paved, flat to rolling trail leads from Jackson, up the refuge’s west boundary, and across the Gros Ventre River.
-The trail, open May 1 through October 1, will one day extend another 15 miles north to Jenny Lake in Grand Teton National Park.
+Trail description: A 5-mile paved, flat to rolling trail leads from Jackson, up the refuge’s west boundary, and across the Gros Ventre River.
+The trail, open May 1 through October 1, will continue another 15 miles north to Jenny Lake in Grand Teton National Park.
+More information here.

 Wildlife you may see: Trumpeter swans, waterfowl and other birds (year-round).
 You’ll also see Flat Creek and the riparian grassland areas that provide wintering habitat for elk, bison and moose.

 Other highlights: Off to the east, you’ll see the peaks of a surrounding wilderness area; the Tetons are out of sight to the north.